Verifiable affirmative action in centralized school admissions: The Model

-In our application, $\S$ represents the set of high schools, $\I$ represents the set of middle school graduates, $\M$ represents the set of middle schools where students graduate from, $q^m_s$ represents the number of reserved seats high school $s$ reserves for the students from middle school $m$, and $ \pi_{i,s} $ represents the score student $ i $ earns in admission tests.
+In the context of China's high school admissions, $\S$ represents the set of high schools, $\M$ represents the set of middle schools from which students graduate, $q^m_s$ represents the number of reserved seats at high school $s$ for middle school $m$, and $ \pi_{i,s} $ represents student $ i $'s score in admission tests.
+Though Chinese students are typically ranked according to their test scores,\footnote{In practice, score ties are broken according to exogenous rules, so students are strictly ranked.} our model allows schools to rank students using different priority orders.